 The difference between the median bonus pay paid to male relevant employees and that paid to female relevant employees is 17.89%.

 This has changed significantly from last year’s figure which was 0.53%.
 The bonus gap between males and females has increased significantly and can be attributed to the fact that more females (75 compared to 25 males) received a payment however the value of the payments received is lower.

 The proportions of male and female relevant employees who were paid bonus pay during the relevant period in the 12 months up to 31 March was 25 males (1.7%) out of a total of 1468 males and 75 females (2.2%) out of a total of 3401 females.

 6.7 Bonus pay gap summary

-The mean gender bonus gap and the median gender bonus gap for the council have changed to 14.68% and 0.53% respectively, There were a total of 104 females who received a ‘bonus’ payment compared to 48 males, which is a slight reduction on the number of females and a slight increase on the number of males who received a bonus payment compared to 2019.
-The 12 highest bonus payment values to females was between £2,240 and £22,397, whilst the 12 lowest bonus payment values was between £232 and £37.
-In comparison the highest 12 bonus payment values to males was between £1,919 to £12,809, whilst the lowest 12 bonus payment values was between £276 and £64.
+The mean gender bonus gap and the median gender bonus gap for the council have changed to -4.68% and 17.89% respectively, there were a total of 75 females who received a ‘bonus’ payment compared to 25 males, which is a slight reduction on the number of females and males who received a bonus payment compared to 2020.
+The bonus value ranges for females from £76.10 up to £5,370 compared to the range for males from £115.59 up to £2,444.

 Some honoraria payments made within PCC are used to reward outstanding contributions and the definition of “bonus” for this report captures these types of payments.
 As such this can skew the data and creates inconsistencies in reporting.
 Continuing work is needed to ensure that recording of this data is accurate in the future.